- Catch CAT

 For a quick overview of the differences in the 2017 Paratransit Ride Guide, click on the image/table to the right.

 Visitors to Savannah-Chatham County are welcome to use CATMobility services.
-All we need is for you to provide us with documentation showing that your hometown transportation provider has determined you to be ADA eligible OR to provide documentation of your place of residence and disability, if not apparent.
+All we need is for you to provide us with documentation showing that your hometown transportation provider has determined you to be ADA eligible or provide documentation of your place of residence and disability, if not apparent.
 For more information on riding the CAT Mobility system as an out-of-town guest, call us at (912) 354-6900.

 The Chatham County Health Department maintains a Functional and Medical Needs Registry that consists of residents who may require medical assistance during emergency situations.
-Those on the Registry may need specially trained health care providers, special facilities equipped to meet their needs, and specialized vehicles and equipment for transport.
+Those on the registry may need specially trained health care providers, special facilities equipped to meet their needs, and specialized vehicles and equipment for transport.
 If a hurricane is threatening our area, it is important CEMA and Health Department officials know where the most vulnerable residents are located so that evacuation assistance can be provided to them.

 How to Register: